idvorkin/idvorkin.github.io/_d/balance2.md

 ### Monitoring the roles in your life vs your goals

-In some roles, I default to over investing, for these **red is over investing**, green is just right, and blue is under investing
+In some roles, I default to overinvesting, for these **red is overinvesting**, green is just right, and blue is underinvesting

 <div id="balance-heatmap-work"> </div>

-For the other roles, in which I under invest, **red is under investing**, and **blue is over investing**, which as you see, doesn't happen that often ;)
+For the other roles, in which I underinvest, **red is underinvesting**, and **blue is overinvesting**, which as you see, doesn't happen that often ;)

 <div id="balance-heatmap-rest"> </div>